Betty Knox: Journalism

-In 1941 Knox retired from the act and became a journalist on the London Evening Standard.
+In 1941, Knox retired from the act and became a journalist on the London Evening Standard.
 Although she was totally untrained in the profession, editor Frank Owen was impressed by her extensive knowledge of Britain and the British, gained by her natural curiosity and her non-stop touring lifestyle.
 Her daughter Patsy subsequently became the new 'Betty' in the dance trio.

-In 1943 Michael Foot (Frank's successor as Evening Standard editor, and future leader of the Labour Party) gave Knox her own thrice-weekly column which she entitled Over Here, celebrating the contrasting cultures of the British and the increasingly prevalent American GI (the title was a reference to the popular description of American servicemen – 'overpaid, oversexed and over here').
+In 1943, Michael Foot (Owen's successor as Evening Standard editor, and future leader of the Labour Party) gave Knox her own thrice-weekly column, which she titled Over Here, celebrating the contrasting cultures of the British and the increasingly prevalent American GI (the title was a reference to the popular description of American servicemen – 'overpaid, oversexed and over here').
 Her first column featured an interview with novelist John Steinbeck, who had recently returned from Capri where he was war correspondent with the United States Navy.
 Her columns were peppered with humorous anecdotes and American slang, and frequently poked fun at the inability of the British to make a proper cup of coffee.

 Second World War and Nuremberg trials

-In July 1944 Knox filed her first story from Normandy, as a US war correspondent working for the London Evening Standard.
-In common with most female war correspondents she was expected to cover the war from a woman’s angle – with on-the-spot reports from military hospitals and articles on food shortages.
-However, she often bent the rules, and on one occasion hitched a ride with the French Resistance and went Nazi hunting.
-During this period she worked closely with fellow war correspondent Erika Mann (the eldest child of novelist Thomas Mann) and the couple were briefly romantically involved.
+In July 1944, Knox filed her first story from Normandy, as a US war correspondent working for the London Evening Standard.
+In common with most female war correspondents, she was expected to cover the war from a woman’s angle – with on-the-spot reports from military hospitals and articles on food shortages.
+However, she often bent the rules, and on one occasion, hitched a ride with the French Resistance and went Nazi hunting.
+During this period, she worked closely with fellow war correspondent Erika Mann (the eldest child of novelist Thomas Mann) and the couple were briefly romantically involved.

-After the war Knox stayed in Germany reporting from the Nuremberg trials.
+After the war, Knox stayed in Germany reporting from the Nuremberg trials.
 In 1935, with Wilson and Keppel, she had danced at the Berlin Wintergarten theatre before an audience that included Hermann Göring, commander of the Luftwaffe.
 The act was condemned by Joseph Goebbels as indecent.
 As a journalist in Nuremberg she covered Göring’s trial, but her reputation suffered after she chose to ignore a tip-off that Göring had committed suicide in his cell.
 The following year, in July 1947, an article Knox wrote for the London Evening Standard, claiming that escaped Nazi war criminal Martin Bormann was alive and living in Russia, provoked interest from MI5.
-Freda Utley’s book The High Cost of Vengeance (1948) was highly critical of the conduct of the Nuremberg trials, especially the subsequent trials of those further down the chain of command.
+Freda Utley's book The High Cost of Vengeance (1948) was highly critical of the conduct of the Nuremberg trials, especially the subsequent trials of those further down the chain of command.
 Utley spoke to Knox, who had transcribed the last words of three prisoners and (together with fellow journalist Josie Thompson) witnessed their executions.
 According to Utley, neither Knox nor Thompson "were ever likely to forget their terrible experience".